 Deakin's politics and policy courses focus on the development, implementation and politics of public policy.

-What can I study?
+What courses can I study?

-Why study politics and policy at Deakin?
+Why study Politics and Policy at Deakin?

 Teaching and research excellence